 We organize our work groups based on a number of factors, so we kindly ask that you do not switch colors before the day begins!

-Thursday Evening Tours & Reception: Transportation will be on your own!
+Thursday Evening Reception: Transportation will be on your own!

-The Thursday evening program is casual - please wear whatever you are comfortable in!
-It is suggested to pack layers in case the evening does get cool.
+The Thursday evening program is completely casual - please wear whatever you are comfortable bowling or playing shuffleboard in!

 For Friday, please come wearing your Tourism Cares t-shirt and bring your colored bandana.
 In addition, the following dress is required: